ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/99_Extras/02_Increasing_server_security.md

 ssh-rsa [LONG STRING OF RANDOM CHARACTERS] your@email.com
 ```

-Select the entire public key, and copy it.
+Select the entire public key and copy it.

-Switch back to the Terminal/Cmder window that's SSH'd as root into your Droplet and run the following command to switch to your new user (replace `susanbuck` with your username):
+Switch back to the Terminal/Cmder window that's SSH'd into your Droplet as `root` and run the following command to switch to your new user (replace `susanbuck` with your username):

 ```bash
 $ su - susanbuck